 Let’s go back to our ecommerce example with a t-shirt’s product page.
 The primary page may land on a black t-shirt, but there are a number of other color options.

-For example, the canonical URL would be “https://www.example.com,” but another product page with different product details may live at “https://www.example.com/?page=1.”
+The canonical URL would be “https://www.example.com,” but another product page with different product details may live at “https://www.example.com/?page=1.”

-Why use SEO canonical tags
+Why use SEO canonical tags?

 Duplicate content is a huge content marketing faux pas, and canonical tags keep your website in good standing.
 Here are a few benefits and key reasons why including canonical links in your website code is important: